BuildForSDG/Team-080-Expert-System-for-Connecting-Qualified-Teachers-To-Schools-Frontend/README.md

 ## About

-TeachersTurf help connects qualified teachers with schools in other to increase access to quality eduction in Nigeria.
+TeachersTurf helps connect qualified teachers to schools in other to increase access to quality eduction in Nigeria.

 ## Why